This Day In Writing History

 Chekhov began writing his play The Seagull in 1894.
 It premiered two years later at the Alexandrinsky Theater in St. Petersburg.
-The production was a disaster and Chehkov was so incensed that he renounced the theater and vowed never to write another play.
+The production was a disaster and the audience booed.
+Chehkov was so incensed that he renounced the theater and vowed never to write another play.

 Theater director Vladimir Nemirovich-Danchenko was impressed by The Seagull and convinced a colleague, Constantin Stanislavski, to direct a production for the Moscow Art Theatre in 1898.
 Stanislavski's brilliant, innovative production was a hit.

 His faith in the theater restored, Chekhov returned to play writing when the Art Theatre commissioned him to write more plays.
-The great Uncle Vanya, which Chekhov wrote in 1896, premiered at the Art Theatre in 1899.
+The great Uncle Vanya, which Chekhov had written in 1896, premiered at the Art Theatre in 1899.

 In 1897, Chekhov had suffered a major hemorrhage of the lungs, so he finally went to a clinic, where his tuberculosis, located in the tops of his lungs, was diagnosed.
-The doctors advised him to make a major change in his lifestyle, so the following year, he bought land in Yalta and built a home there.
+The doctors advised him to make a major change in his lifestyle.
+So, after his father died the following year, he bought land in Yalta and built a home there.

 When it was completed, he moved in along with his mother and sister.
 In Yalta, Chekhov planted trees and flowers, kept dogs and tamed cranes as pets, and entertained his friends and fellow writers, including Leo Tolstoy and Maxim Gorky.
 He also wrote more plays for the Art Theatre.